Induced gravitational waves: the effect of first order tensor perturbations: Results: peaked power spectra

 The behaviour of the integrands (\ref{densityss}), (\ref{densitytt}) and (\ref{densityst}) in the IR and UV limits contains information of any possible divergences that may appear.
 The IR limit (long wave-length) corresponds to taking $k\rightarrow 0$, then $v\rightarrow 1/k$ and $u\rightarrow 1/k$, and all three contributions are well behaved in this limit.
 In fact, in the IR limit the scalar-scalar induced waves have a log-dependent slope \cite{Yuan:2019wwo} and it was shown that this is not the case for the scalar-tensor induced waves due to scalar and tensor fluctuations not having the same propagation speed \cite{Bari:2023rcw}.

 In the UV limit (short wave-length), as $k\rightarrow \infty$, we have $v\rightarrow 0$ and $u\rightarrow 1$ for the pure quadratic contributions.
-The scalar-scalar limit is finite, whilst the tensor-tensor limit goes as $v^{-2}$.
-For the cross scalar-tensor term, taking the UV limit breaks the symmetry we have between $v$ and $u$, there are now two distinct limits: $v\rightarrow 0$ and $u\rightarrow 1$, corresponding to the large wavelength for tensors, and $v\rightarrow 1$ and $u\rightarrow 0$ corresponding to the large wavelength for scalars.
-In the former case the integrand diverges as $v^{-4}$ whilst in the latter as $u^{-6}$.
-Hence we see that if the first order power spectra are given by a power law, below a certain order, there could be an unphysical contribution to the final spectral density.
-This was first pointed out for the scalar-tensor case in Ref. \cite{Bari:2023rcw}.
+The scalar-scalar limit is finite, whilst the tensor-tensor limit goes as \cirpol{$v^{-4}$}. \refrep{For the cross scalar-tensor term, there are two distinct limits}: $v\rightarrow 0$ and $u\rightarrow 1$, corresponding to the large wavelength for tensors, and $v\rightarrow 1$ and $u\rightarrow 0$ corresponding to the large wavelength for scalars.
+In the former case the integrand diverges as \cirpol{$v^{-4}$} whilst in the latter as \refrep{$u^{-4}$}.
+Hence we see that if the first order power spectra are given by a power law, below a certain order, there could be an enhanced contribution to the final spectral density. \refrep{Strictly speaking, in the UV limit modes become non-classical and hence a renormalisation scheme should be employed.
+This was first pointed out for the scalar-tensor case in Ref.~\cite{Bari:2023rcw}, where their chosen scheme can be used to mitigate the divergence.}

 Furthermore, the scalar-scalar, tensor-tensor and scalar-tensor integrands contain logarithmic terms that could lead to possible divergences, provided $v$ and $u$ take particular values.
 By considering `momentum conservation' we can extract a range allowed values for $v$ and $u$.
 The wave vectors in Fourier space of the three modes form a triangle, with sides: $\mathbf{k}$, $\mathbf{p}$ and $\mathbf{k}-\mathbf{p}$, where the magnitude of the vectors satisfy the triangle inequality, which in terms of the variables $v$ and $u$ is given by: $|u-v|<1<u+v$.
 Hence, we see that the tensor-tensor spectral density will not enter a logarithmic resonance since the value of $v$ and $u$ needed do not satisfy the triangle inequality.
 On the other hand, the scalar-scalar contribution can enter into a logarithmic resonance when $v+u=\sqrt{3}$ since this corresponds to a possible configuration of the wave-vectors.
 Similarly, there is a possible logarithmic divergence for the scalar-tensor contribution when $v=1\pm c_su$, but this is prevented from the terms multiplying the logarithmic terms.
-However, in the limit $v\rightarrow 1\pm c_su$ the scalar-tensor integrand tends to $u^{-6}$ which causes a divergences in the large scalar wavelength limit.
+However, in the limit $v\rightarrow 1\pm c_su$ the scalar-tensor integrand tends to $u^{-4}$ which causes a divergences in the large scalar wavelength limit.